nekman/Sequence/README.md

 import static se.nekman.sequence.Sequence.from;
 ```

-The Sequence can also be initialized by using the constructor:
+Can also be created using the constructor:
 ```java
 Sequence<String> sequence = new Sequence<String>(Arrays.asList("foo", "bar"));
 ```